Romy London

 • dairy-free yogurt: I like to use a 'thick' version of vegan yogurt, such as coconut yogurt or oat yogurt - I find yogurts such as Alpro are often too watery and create a batter that's slightly too runny.
 If you are using a runny type of yogurt, then simply reduce the plant milk in the recipe by 30 ml.

-• maple syrup: we're sweetening the pancakes with maple syrup!
-I very much prefer the flavour of maple syrup to sweeten pancakes to other sugars, but you can swap this out for agave or date syrup, if you don't have any maple to hand.
+• maple syrup: I very much prefer the flavour of maple syrup to sweeten pancakes to other sugars, but you can swap this out for agave or date syrup.

 • molasses: the addition of molasses gives these pancakes the typical gingerbread flavour!